The church is in crisis.

 The answers are all over the map.
 Some churches will not reopen until 2021.

-“North Point Community Churches announced Monday that it will not resume in-person gatherings through the end of this year.”
+“North Point Community Churches announced in-person gatherings will be postponed through the end of 2020.

 This announcement by Pastor Andy Stanley was surprising and captured national attention.
 Pastor Andy decided to error on the side of safety.
 The opinions from the public and parishioners were positive and negative.
 Pastor Andy faced brutal criticism.